rootstrap/rails_api_base/docs/impersonation.md

 ### How it works

-For the integration to function correctly, certain actions will be necessary:
+For the integration to works correctly, certain actions will be necessary:
 - The cookie indicating that a user is being impersonated should be obtained from the session.
 - If the cookie exists, a flag/attribute should be added to the Analytics Tool.